Seto Nurdiantoro

-Matheus Seto Nurdiantara (born 14 April 1974) is an Indonesian football coach and former player who is the head coach of Indonesian club PSS Sleman.
+Matheus Seto Nurdiantara (born 14 April 1974) is an Indonesian football coach and former player.
 He represented Indonesia internationally as a midfielder at the 2000 AFC Asian Cup.

 Managerial career

 Nurdiantaro began coaching at PSIM Yogyakarta in 2013, remaining at the club until 2015 when he became coach of the Special Region of Yogyakarta (D.I.
 Yogyarta) Pra PON team.
 Between 2016 and 2020, he was head coach of PSS Sleman, before returning to PSIM on 29 January 2020.
 On 31 December 2021, after having failed to gain promotion to the Liga 1, Nurdiantaro announced that he would take a break from football.
 He returned to coach PSS Sleman in April 2022.